 Jailbreaking is an essential part of the iOS experience for many.
 For others, it’s unknown and dangerous.
-Thankfully, for those new to jailbreaking, there are a multitude of ways to do it.
+Thankfully, for those new to jailbreaking, there is a multitude of ways to do it.
 Using tools such as Yalu102 and zJailbreak, jailbreaking is not only faster than ever but also easier.
-Whether you’re a hardened veteran of jailbreaking, or this is your first time trying it, this guide will help you jailbreak your iPhone, iPod Touch, or iPad.
+Whether you’re a hardened veteran of jailbreaking, or this is your first time trying it, this guide will help you jailbreak your iPhone or iPod Touch.

 What is jailbreaking?

-First and foremost, let’s take a moment to remember this guide is not a guarantee that you will successfully jailbreak your iPhone, iPod, or iPad.
+First and foremost, let’s take a moment to remember this guide is not a guarantee that you will successfully jailbreak your iPhone or iPod.
 When dealing with something like a jailbreak, there is always a small chance something could go wrong with your phone, and we cannot be responsible for this.
 But, jailbreaking, especially with Pangu, is extremely easy and you should be perfectly fine.

 To jailbreak your iPhone means you are freeing it from the limitations imposed by Apple.
 Freeing a device means that it can install applications from outside Apple’s iTunes App Store and you can fiddle with previously restricted aspects of an iOS device.
 Jailbreaking can also help you unlock your iPhone to make it available on other carriers.